douglaspsteen/douglaspsteen.github.io/_posts/2020-04-02-obtaining_raw_data_from_an_api_a_python_tutorial.markdown

 ---
 layout: post
 title:      "Obtaining Raw Data from an API: A Python Tutorial"
-date:       2020-04-02 17:22:44 +0000
+date:       2020-04-02 13:22:45 -0400
 permalink:  obtaining_raw_data_from_an_api_a_python_tutorial
 ---

 As a data scientist, the ability to obtain data through an API is a critical skill.
 In this post, I provide a brief tutorial on obtaining soccer data from [API-FOOTBALL](https://www.api-football.com/), a RESTful API hosted by the [RapidAPI](https://rapidapi.com/ )marketplace.
 This tutorial follows the general method for my fourth project completed during the Flatiron School Online Immersive Data Science Bootcamp.
-The full GitHub repository for this project can be viewed here: https://github.com/douglaspsteen/Predict_EPL_Matches.
+The full GitHub repository for this project can be viewed [here](https://github.com/douglaspsteen/Predict_EPL_Matches).

 ### Step 1: Create a RapidAPI account and subscribe to API-FOOTBALL